Rhino horn trade

 Legal markets exacerbate economic and political issues and make the trade impossible to monitor.
 With the implementation of a comprehensive and total domestic and international ban, the issue is simply one of law enforcement.

-The sale created a new consumer market that couldn’t previously afford the ivory, spiked its demand and fuelled a dramatic and deadly explosion in poaching contributing to the death of 100,000 African elephants between 2010 and 2012.
+The sale created a new consumer market that couldn’t previously afford the ivory, spiked demand, and fuelled a dramatic and deadly explosion in poaching – contributing to the death of 100,000 African elephants between 2010 and 2012.

 Although market dynamics are unclear, flooding markets to satisfy demand could deeply aggravate the already dire position of rhino populations worldwide.

-There is an element of empathy attached to rhinos, an affinity for these majestic creatures and, by legalising the domestic and international trade, we alter this perspective, we normalise it and promote its progression towards extinction.
+There is an element of empathy attached to rhinos – an affinity for these majestic creatures and, by legalising the domestic and international trade, we alter this perspective, normalise it, and promote its progression towards extinction.

 What is legally harvested rhino horn?